Organizations Who Have Experienced Yoga for the Arts

 Nicole uses her sophisticated knowledge of human anatomy and physiology to help her clients achieve theutmost in mental and physical well-being.
 I have invited her to speak for my colleagues at Weill Cornell Medical College in order to expand our own repertoire of potential complementary treatments for patients with anxiety and other mood disorders.
 Nicole is intelligent, thoughtful, a true artist and healer.

 – Anna Dickerman, Violinist, M.D., Psychiatrist, New York-Presbyterian Hospital

 Members of Decoda were absolutely delighted to work with Nicole Newman.
 She is the perfect combination of deeply knowledgeable, thoughtful and inspiring.
 Nicole is sensitive to the specific needs of musicians.
 We really look forward to future opportunities to work with her again!

-– Caitlin Sullivan, Cellist, Graduate, The Juilliard School, Decoda, The Knights, substitute for the New York Philharmonic
+– Caitlin Sullivan, Cellist, Graduate, The Juilliard School, Decoda, The Knights, substitute and Teaching Artist for the New York Philharmonic

 My colleagues at the New World Symphony and I have found Nicole Newman’s expertise in the nuances of yoga to be very beneficial.
 Nicole’s precision and attention to detail illuminate traditional yoga postures while helping you achieve greater ease and composure within your playing.
 Her ability to navigate the intersection of movement and music making is enlightening and inspiring.

 – Emily Beare, New World Oboe Fellow, B.M.
 Juilliard